Clementmoreau/Filament/README.md

 # Filament

+This set of files is provided as supplementary material to the article "The asymptotic coarse-graining formulation of slender-rods, bio-filaments and flagella", to be published in Journal of the Royal Society Interface, authored by C. Moreau, L. Giraldi, and H. Gadêlha.

 These files can be run on MATLAB in order to simulate the behaviour of an elastic filament in a fluid at low Reynolds number.

 How to use it :